bernie4375/FCL-potential-autoISF/README.md

      (or 1-2 sentences + link into ga-zelle repo if there)

-     Section 06   line   341
+     Section 06   line   341   re.
+Libre 3 and iAPS

-     Do we need to say something in section on Libre 3 - 1 minute in iAPS: regarding whether
+     Do we need to say something  regarding whether
      -  not (?) available
-     -. not sufficiently tested ???
+     -  not sufficiently tested ???